 7 Exercises to Tighten Your Glutes at Home

 Flabby buttocks is an aesthetic problem that requires much effort and consistency to improve.
-With regular exercise you can get the shape you want.
+With regular exercise, you can get the shape you want.

 The areas you need to work are the thighs and not the waist.
 If you feel pulling or pain in the lower back or hips, then it means you’re doing the exercise wrong.
 Rearrange your position and start again.

-You must also repeat the exercises at least three times a week and eat a healthy diet.
-Because you will not accomplish anything despite your great efforts if afterward you eat just any food.
-And do not forget to drink at least two liters (64 ounces) of water per day, whether or not you do the exercise routine.
+You must also repeat the exercises at least three times a week and follow a healthy diet.
+You won’t accomplish anything despite your great efforts if you eat just any food afterward.
+And don’t forget to drink at least 64 ounces of water per day, whether or not you do the exercise routine.

 The best exercises to tighten your glutes

 Without a doubt, squats are the best-known exercises for your buttocks, thighs, and legs.
 These are a must for any exercise routine.
 You can do them in a variety of ways, using a barbell, a dumbbell, or just with the weight of your body to generate resistance.

 If you are using dumbbells, they should be at the sides of your body (one in each hand).
 Alternatively, they can be done with your arms stretched out at your sides (to shoulder height).
 If you are using a barbell, put it behind your head and hold it on your shoulders.

 - While standing, spread your legs shoulder-width apart.

 - Bend your knees so that your body lowers.
 Try to keep your thighs parallel to the floor.